lsst-sims/sims_featureScheduler_runs2.0/README.md

 Takes observations in the east g+r, r+i, or i+z with 33 min separation.
 Then take a third observation 2-7 hours later.

-Vary how often we attempt to observe triples (from every night, to every 7th night)
+Vary how often we attempt to observe triples (from every night, to every 7th night).

+Adding an additional set where it doesn't start attempting long gaps until year 5.

 # Long gaps no pair